 The reimagined BlackBerry's first Android phone with a physical keyboard was something special, but not everyone liked the old-school two tone colour scheme.
 Now though, texting addicts that grew up on BlackBerry handsets in the 2000s have a new colour on offer: the KeyOne Black Edition naturally gives the whole phone a darker tone, which sharpens up its looks and somehow makes it seem smaller, thinner and just generally slicker all round.
 Not bad for a lick of paint.
 The Black Edition also gets 4GB of RAM, instead of the regular KeyOne's 3GB, and double the storage at 64GB.
-You'll be able to bag one in mid-September, when it goes on sale for £549 (approx RM3100).
+You'll be able to bag one in mid-September, when it goes on sale SIM-free for £549.